graememcc/funkierJS/docs/markdown/byCategory.md

 day `number`
 d `Date`

-Returns: `date`
+Returns: `Date`

-A wrapper around Date.prototype.setDate.
-Takes a value between 1 and 31, and a Date object, and sets the day of the month to the given value.
+A wrapper around `Date.prototype.setDate`.
+Takes a value between 1 and 31, and a `Date` object, and sets the day of the month to the given value.
 Invalid values will cause a change in other fields: for example, changing the day to 31 in a month with 30 days will increment the month, which may in turn increment the year.
-Returns the given date object.
+Returns the given 'Date` object.

 #### Examples ####